 On Friday afternoon, I was out in the Los Angeles area and I was able to tee it up at Woodland Hills Country Club in Woodland Hills.
 I was able to arrange a preview round with the club and I was excited to finally play this course.
 It seems I know a lot of people who are friends of members here, even though this club has a fairly small membership core around just 400 members.
-Yet, the invites never materialized and this week I was able to make my own arrangements.
+Yet, the invites never materialized.
+This week, I was able to take matters in my own hands and make the arrangements to play here.

 I was set to tee off around 2:00 and it’s pretty loose around here like you’ll find at most smaller private clubs.
 Some other members were there getting ready to go around the same time and it was essentially first come, first serve on the first tee.
 I ended up joining up with a threesome of members and we teed off around 1:40.